 However, Apple also includes their sitemap files on here as well.

 Not everyone you ask will tell you to add your sitemaps to the robots.txt file.
-So I’ll let you decide that for yourself.
+So we’ll let you decide that for yourself.

-With that said, I’m definitely a firm believer in following the best practices of successful websites and businesses.
+With that said, we firmly believe in following the best practices of successful websites and businesses.
 If a giant like Apple uses this, it can’t be too bad of an idea for you to consider.

 Step 5: Submit your sitemap